nmshd/backbone/Applications/ConsumerApi/test/ConsumerApi.Tests.Performance/README.md

 #### 1. Creation of a _Relationships & Messages_ distribution

-Using the `Identity.Pool.Creator` project, run the command with the arguemnts:
+Using the `ConsumerApi.Tests.Performance.SnapshotCreator` project, run the command with the arguemnts:

 `GeneratePools --poolsFile <pools.json>`